-Finance and Commercialism - Level 3 Identifies the key commercial drivers for the organisation and delivers on these in a pragmatic and professional manner taking into consideration all pertinent factors, including that of the financial viability and valuation of projects.
-Activities Tasks Indicators Strategy Development Not expected to have skills at strategy development Observation by Line Manager to be documented as part of the regular performance review: Any examples which show an ability for strategy development should be noted (as appropriate) Business Development and Marketing Understands the need and who in the organisation is responsible for undertaking proactive business development planning Understands the need and who in the organisation is responsible for identifying new opportunities and marketing avenues for growth and development Needs some guidance to use internal networks to enhance understanding of where own work fits within that of the organisation and foster external networks to ensure a bigger picture focus Is able to produce and with guidance deliver marketing materials.
+Finance and Commercialism - Level 3

+Identifies the key commercial drivers for the organisation and delivers on these in a pragmatic and professional manner taking into consideration all pertinent factors, including that of the financial viability and valuation of projects.

+Activities Tasks Indicators Strategy Development - Not expected to have skills at strategy development Observation by Line Manager to be documented as part of the regular performance review: Any examples which show an ability for strategy development should be noted (as appropriate) Business Development and Marketing Understands the need and who in the organisation is responsible for undertaking proactive business development planning Understands the need and who in the organisation is responsible for identifying new opportunities and marketing avenues for growth and development Needs some guidance to use internal networks to enhance understanding of where own work fits within that of the organisation and foster external networks to ensure a bigger picture focus Is able to produce and with guidance deliver marketing materials.
 Is able to prepare the first draft of proposals for inclusion in formal tenders Sometimes able to speak in public modifying communication styles to ensure impact on a diverse group of stakeholders.
 With supervision is able to be involved in contract negotiations to ensure a positive outcome for all parties Observation by Line Manager to be documented as part of the regular performance review: Any examples which show an ability for business development and marketing should be noted (as appropriate) Financing and Valuation Understands the need and who in the organisation is responsible for determining the financial viability of projects Is able to assist in the development of tenders and proposals via the provision of accurate costings information With guidance is able to understand the main financial modelling software packages and the use of these in creating a financial model which illustrates both risks and returns Insufficient experience to be able to undertake due diligence on funds and properties using financial models Insufficient experience to be able to present the results of Observation by Line Manager to be documented as part of the regular performance review.
 Any examples which show an ability for financing and valuation should be noted (as appropriate)

-financial modelling in a professional and articulate manner Is able to understand the purpose of valuations and the methods used to undertake these Understands the need and who in the organisation is responsible for demonstrating adherence to appropriate standards and guidance when producing formal valuation reports Procurement and Contracting Understands the need and who in the organisation is responsible for defining appropriate conditions of contract for use in the provision or sub-contracting of services With guidance is able to develop and use appropriate tender assessment models Is able to assist in the development of tenders and proposals Understands the need and who in the organisation is responsible for identifying and ensuring compliance with the requirements of relevant procurement legislation Observation by Line Manager to be documented as part of the regular performance review: Any examples which show an ability for procurement and contracting should be noted (as appropriate) Insurance and Tax Is able to understand the necessity for insurance, and with guidance the specific insurance mechanisms and specialist insurances that relate to land condition Is able to compile information for insurance purposes With guidance is able to demonstrate some knowledge and understanding of taxation laws (relevant to property/Brownfield development), principles and provisions and their interpretation Observation by Line Manager to be documented as part of the regular performance review.
+financial modelling in a professional and articulate manner Is able to understand the purpose of valuations and the methods used to undertake these Understands the need and who in the organisation is responsible for demonstrating adherence to appropriate standards and guidance when producing formal valuation reports Procurement and Contracting responsible for defining appropriate conditions of contract for use in the provision or sub-contracting of services - With guidance is able to develop and use appropriate tender Observation by Line Manager to be documented as part of the regular performance review: Any examples which show an ability for procurement and contracting should be noted (as appropriate) Insurance and Tax guidance the specific insurance mechanisms and specialist insurances that relate to land condition - Is able to compile information for insurance purposes Observation by Line Manager to be documented as part of the regular performance review.
 Any examples which show an ability to deal with insurance and tax should be noted (as appropriate)